talmonf/kombuchify.github.io/docs/how-to.md

     - You can taste your kombucha from time to time to check if the fermentation is over or not.
     - The fermentation tends to be faster in warmer environments.

-3. Generally speaking the fermentation process should not be disturbed, so unless it is really necessary, just leave it alone for the 7 days to come.
+3. Generally speaking the fermentation process should not be disturbed or your scoby pelicule will not look nice so unless it is really necessary, just leave it alone for the 7 days to come.

 4. Sometimes the fermentation produces a lot of gas.
 When that happens, the SCOBY might get lifted into the air by a big bubble of gas.
 It is god to pop out that bubble to let the SCOBY touch the